SageGrey/exp-exp-exp/improbabilityDrive/2_pblc-prvt-dvlpmnt.md

   **REMINDER** Write down assumptions.

-  **Tax-Increment Financing:** Up until that point, all property tax went to the general budget of the city.
-NOW, any increase in property value now is earmarked to provide money for infrastructure improvements in the district.
-So property tax APPRECIATION will go to infrastructure improvements.
-This might make the value go up, thus creating a virtuous circle.

-  Borrower is paying interest on outstanding principal.
-Which is decreasing.

-  **BID* Geographic bound area

-  history of public subsidies.
-  CDBG as of right (unlike the categorical grants)!
-  Two different formulas: deemed less helpful to northern cities than the second program.

  Social Value: Difference between COST TO PRIVDE and VALUE.
 VALUE is not the discount.
   </details>

 <details>
-  <summary> questions for review </summary>
+  <summary> Questions for Review </summary>

 ```diff
   In 1934 FHA is established Also created the program of federal housing insurance loans.